kuzzleio/kuzzle-how-to/massive-data-import/README.md

 The first way to import important data sets into Kuzzle is to use the [Bulk Controller](https://docs.kuzzle.io/api-documentation/controller-bulk/) [import action](https://docs.kuzzle.io/api-documentation/controller-bulk/import/).
 Its operation and syntax is similar to that of the [Elasticsearch Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/docs-bulk.html).

-This method is very fast but it writes almost directly in Elasticsearch.
+This method is very fast but it writes almost directly into Elasticsearch.
 Other Kuzzle features such as [real-time notifications](https://docs.kuzzle.io/guide/essentials/real-time/) will not be available.

 To use it, you must go directly through a request sent to the Bulk Controller.
 This query contains an array of objects organized by peers.
 The n element of the array is an object containing the name of the index and the collection and the n+1 element contains the document to insert.